ansible/community/group-aws/integration.md

 # Integration Testing

-There are very few integration tests for AWS.
-Those that exist are in tests/integration/targets/ in the relevant collection repository.
+Integration tests for AWS are in tests/integration/targets/ in the relevant collection repository.

 ## Policy

-Following the 2.4 release, all modules marked `stableinterface` MUST have integration tests for new features.
-Upgrading to boto3 shall be considered a feature request.
+All modules MUST have integration tests for new features.

-Following the 2.5 release, all new modules MUST have integration tests.
+All new modules MUST have integration tests.

 Bug fixes for modules that currently have integration tests SHOULD have tests added.
 Depending upon the urgency of the bug fix, we may